-Depending on a state’s population, representatives may be assigned congressional districts.
+Depending on a state’s population, officials may be assigned congressional districts.
 For example, Alaska has only one representative for the entire state, while California is split into 53 congressional districts with one representative speaking on behalf of each district.
-Representatives for specific congressional districts can be found here.
+Officials for specific congressional districts can be found here.

 – Catherine Ticzon